Why work with the University of Plymouth?

 Academic Partnerships works to ensure that both the University and partner institutions gain an acceptable return on investment on collaborative work - which allows for high quality delivery and on-going investment.
 This is reflected in our partnership strategies and our successful track record in establishing and developing collaborative arrangements with a variety of national and international partners.

-Read our Plymouth University 2020 Strategy.
+Read our University of Plymouth 2020 Strategy.

 Exploring potential partnerships